 Wondering how and when you’ll use your stacks of notes and hours of studying.
 Trying to decide which courses to fit into your already busy schedule.
 Wishing for someone with some advice about it all.
 Searching for direction to serve God overseas or right here in Canada.

 May we make some suggestions?

-This section of our site will give you some practical steps on how you can get ready for missions right now.
 Don’t wait.
 There’s no reason to sit on the sidelines when YOU can get in on the action.

 Step 1: Personal Development

-You can get involved… starting right now, if you haven’t already.
-Be WHERE God wants you to be.
-Also be WHO God wants you to be.
+You can get involved… starting right now if you haven’t already.
+Be where God wants you to be.
+Also, be who God wants you to be.
 It’s all about character, not just skills and talents.
 The following are suggestions to that end.

 Cultivate Your Time With God

 Immerse yourself in the Bible.
 Discover God’s heart for the nations.
 Develop a friendship with your Lord that will sustain you anywhere.
 Learn to talk with Him—there may come times when He will be the ONLY one who understands your heart.
 Cultivate the discipline that will make your personal time with the Lord a priority, regardless of schedule changes.
 Somehow we find time for meals, sleep and everything else we consider important—except time with God.
 Sad.
-We leave out the spiritual nourishment that we need most in our lives.
+We frequently leave out the spiritual nourishment that we need most in our lives.
 Feed on the Word, often and deeply.